bhomik005/bunnings-poc/README.md

 # 🔨 Bunnings Agentic Commerce

-An AI-powered shopping assistant for Bunnings Warehouse built using the Model Context Protocol (MCP).
+An AI-powered shopping assistant for Bunnings Warehouse built using the [OpenAI Apps SDK](https://developers.openai.com/apps-sdk/).

 ## 🚀 How to Run